User interface markup language

 A user interface markup language is a markup language that renders and describes graphical user interfaces and controls.
 Many of these markup languages are dialects of XML and are dependent upon a pre-existing scripting language engine, usually a JavaScript engine, for rendering of controls and extra scriptability.

 The concept of the user interface markup languages is primarily based upon the desire to prevent the "re-invention of the wheel" in the design, development and function of a user interface; such re-invention comes in the form of coding a script for the entire user interface.
 The typical user interface markup language solidifies often re-used program or script code in the form of markup, making it easier to focus upon design of a user interface in an understandable dialect as opposed to focus on function.

 User interface markup languages, like most markup and programming languages, rely upon sub-application runtimes to interpret and render the markup code as program code that can be processed and put out in the desired form.
 In XML-based user interface markup languages, the markup is usually interpreted and represented as a tree of nodes that may be manipulated at runtime by the application's code or dynamically loaded user script.

 User interface markup languages

+HTML

+HTML which stands for HyperText Markup Language is a markup language used for building web pages to be displayed in a web browser.
+It is often combined with CSS (for styling) and JavaScript (for interactivity).
+Most websites in the world are built using HTML as it is the standard language supported by web browsers.